How to Administer a Respirator Fit Test

 Place the hood and collar over the subject's head.
-For this first test the subject will not be wearing any type of respirator.
+For this first test, the subject will not be wearing a respirator.
 The sensitivity test is to make sure the subject can taste and recognize the nebulized solution.
 Ask the subject to breathe through their mouth with their tongue slightly out.
 Have them indicate when they taste the solution by raising their hand.

-To administer the fit test allow the test subject to put on their respirator plus and glasses or other personal protective equipment that may affect the fit of the mask.
+To administer the fit test, allow the test subject to put on their respirator plus and glasses or other personal protective equipment that may affect the fit of the mask.
 Explain the test and tell them you'll be asking them to move their head around, up and down, side to side inside the hood to simulate normal work movement.
-They will be bending at the waist as well, this is necessary to test the seal of the mask in as wide a range of movements as possible.
+They will be bending at the waist as well to test the seal of the mask in as wide a range of movements as possible.

-Next use the nebulizer to administer about half of the total number of squeezes this particular subject required to recognize the solution in the sensitivity test.
+Next, use the nebulizer to administer about half of the total number of squeezes this particular subject required to recognize the solution in the sensitivity test.
 Mark the time on your watch when you start.
 Administer another half of the repetitions after each 30-second period for the duration of the test.
-The reason for this is the solution has a tendency to settle out of the hood in that amount of time.
+The reason for this is the solution tend to settle out of the hood in that amount of time.

 Again, top up the concentration and give them the user instructions to read out loud.
 Have them reread the passage for a full minute.
 You will likely be able to recite this passage by heart after only a few test subjects.
 Finally, ask the test subject to carry out one more minute of normal breathing.

 Once the worker has completed all of these tasks without tasting the mist, they have passed the test.
-If at any time the worker does taste the solution, take the hood off the subject, take the respirator off, clear the pallet, re-administer the sensitivity test, then make adjustments to the respirator and re-administer the entire fit test.
+If at any time the worker does taste the solution, take the hood off the subject, take the respirator off, clear the pallet, re-administer the sensitivity test, then adjust the respirator and re-administer the entire fit test.